-In just over one year since the non-profit Mission Possible was formed, director Daphne Cortese-Lambert is amazed at how quickly the organization’s grand vision is coming to fruition.
+In just over one year since the non-profit Mission Possible was formed, director Daphne Cortese-Lambert has been stunned at how quickly the organization’s grand vision is coming to fruition.

-Even the organization's latest project — the Aug.
-16 installation of a therapeutic vegetable garden at their new homeless women’s transition home Mission Possible House — drew more volunteers than she could have hoped for.
+Even the organization's latest project, the August 16 installation of a therapeutic vegetable garden at their new homeless women’s transition home Mission Possible House, drew more volunteers than she could have hoped for.

 Cortese-Lambert attributes Mission Possible’s success to the numerous partnerships behind its programs.
 For example:

 • First Baptist Church donated the home and land for Mission Possible House.